jbelmont/unix-programming-and-regular-expressions-workshop/docs/shell-functions.md

 printArgs
 ```

-This simple script prints a help message if the number of arguments is less than 1
+This simple script prints a help message if the number of arguments is less than 1.

-Notice I had to define `ARGS` variable at the top because the command line arguments of
+Notice I had to define the `ARGS` variable at the top because the command line arguments
-the script will be shadowed so I captured value at the top of the script
+of the script will be shadowed inside of printArgs.

 ### Bread Crumb Navigation
 _________________________